eddiebrunson/Udacity_Data_Structures_Algorithms_Notes/2_DS_Lesson1_Arrays_and_Linked_Lists.md

 The operation as a whole is pretty inefficient since you need to move every element behind the one you're inserting back in the array.

-In the worst case this operation take *linear time or big O of n.*
+In the worst case this operation takes *linear time or big O of n.*

 Deletion causes a similar problem.
 If you delete an element you will have an empty box.

 You can't just look at the index and say that this is the fourth element anymore since there is an empty box before it.
-This can change based on the way a particular language implements an array but it's important to consider when talking abour arrays abstractly.
+This can change based on the way a particular language implements an array but it's important to consider when talking about arrays abstractly.
 ___

 In summary: